Ricciolo2001/CPSP-2026-ASTRA/pc-python/README.md

 ```bash
 python scripts/localize_csv.py telemetry_log.csv --tx-power -62 --path-loss 2.3 --plot
 ```

-## Notes for repository integration

-This version is designed to fit directly into the current repository structure:
-- it keeps `astra/__init__.py`
-- it replaces the placeholder `astra/protocol.py`
-- it keeps and improves `scripts/receive_appchannel.py`
-- it keeps and improves `scripts/log_csv.py`
-- it adds the missing modules needed for filtering and localization

-## Recommended next check with the team

 Before testing on the real drone, verify that the Crazyflie firmware really sends packets in the format `<fffhH`.
 If not, only `astra/protocol.py` must be updated.